 Roast for 15 minutes, until tomatoes begin to release some juices (that’s why you pierce & halve them).
 Add chickpeas to tomatoes around the feta, plus more salt and pepper, stir gently to mix with tomatoes and coat with oil.
 Return pan to the oven and roast for another 10 minutes.

-Broil for about 5 minutes (watching), until the tomatoes and feta begin to brown.
+If required, turn the oven to 450°F and set it to broil.
+Broil for about 2 – 5 minutes (watching), until the tomatoes and feta begin to brown.

 To serve/eat stir the softened feta into the tomato-chickpea mixture.
 Plate and scatter with fresh chopped herbs.
 A squeeze of fresh lime juice would never be wrong either!